Build NDAA-Grade Drone Hardware — Without Slowing Down

 The exemption closes January 1, 2027.
 The teams that win the next decade of US drone hardware are getting compliant and getting to market at the same time — not trading one for the other.

-Amtech is a US contract manufacturer built for exactly this: NDAA-grade builds for the open-hardware ecosystem, ISO 9001 / 13485 quality, IPC-A-610 workmanship, and front-end engineering that designs the risk out before it reaches the line.
+Amtech is a US contract manufacturer built for exactly this: NDAA-grade builds of your design, ISO 9001 / 13485 quality, IPC-A-610 workmanship, and front-end engineering that designs the risk out before it reaches the line.